 This half-day option is a great choice if you’re staying near Tenorio National park and searching for a guided tour.
 It’s about 4 hours from start to finish.
 Take a private tour of Rio Celeste and the surrounding rainforest with a knowledgeable guide who will point out monkeys, sloths, and birds.
 After the hike, enjoy a swim at the swimming hole outside the park.

 To switch it up a little bit and add some more adventure to your trip to Rio Celeste, take this two-hour tour that allows you to explore the rainforest on horseback.
 Adventure along the bright blue waters of Rio Celeste and swim in the natural pools.
 This is an excellent option for people who want to experience the beauty of Rio Celeste without the strenuous hike.
-Best of all, the cost is just $41.13 USD per person!
+Best of all, the cost is just $45 USD per person!

 Don’t just view the Rio Celeste; experience it in all its glory through an adventure tubing on the river.
-The adventure takes about 2 hours, and you will float down the river with a small group and a guide who makes sure all safety considerations have been taken into consideration.
+The adventure takes about 2 hours, and you will float down the river with a small group and a guide who makes sure all safety considerations have been taken into account.
 The cost is $51.29 USD per person.

 Where to Stay near Rio Celeste?